plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Encounters/Actions.md

 #### Passive Effect (♾️)

 Passive effects do not require any *Action* to use.
 Instead, they apply their effects passively.

-#### Attack (🔺)

-An *Attack* is a single *Attack* made when you use the "Attack" action, or make an "Attack of Opportunity".
-An ability that takes '🔺' replaces one *Attack* you make through the "Attack" action or an "Attack of Opportunity".
-You cannot replace an *Attack* made using any abilities other than the "Attack" Action or an "Attack of Opportunity".

 ### Replacing Action Types